Agriteam Gives Back

 Since 1983, Shepherds of Good Hope in Ottawa has worked diligently to ease the suffering of those whose needs are not being met.
 Money will be collected throughout the year to purchase food items for the Shepherds of Good Hope.

 For further information about Agriteam and the services and capabilities we provide, please contact one of our Canadian offices.
-If you need to contact one of our international offices, please see the link on this page—it will take you to a full listing of contact information for these offices.
 To read more about who works for Agriteam, please go to our Team page.

 14707 Bannister Road S.E.